-Catch, effort, and size-composition data for January 1975 through December 2004 were used to conduct the stock assessment of bigeye tuna, Thunnus obesus, in the eastern Pacific Ocean (EPO).
-The data for 2004, which are preliminary, include records that had been entered into the IATTC databases as of April 1 2004.
+Catch, effort, and size-composition data for January 1975 through December 2005 were used to conduct the stock assessment of bigeye tuna, Thunnus obesus, in the eastern Pacific Ocean (EPO).
+The data for 2005, which are preliminary, include records that had been entered into the IATTC databases as of mid March, 2005.
 All data are summarized and analyzed on a quarterly basis.